 Heads up—this post contains some affiliate links.
 If you decide to buy something through them, I earn a commission at no extra cost to you.
 I only share the hearing supplements I have personally tested alongside my hearing aids because, frankly, I’m the one living with the results.
 Full disclosure, just between us retired folks.

-The High Cost of Nodding Along
+The High Cost of the 'Grandpa Lean'

 The breaking point wasn't the TV volume or my wife’s gentle (and then not-so-gentle) nudges.
-It was a Tuesday night dinner back in early March.
+It was a dinner we had about three months ago.
 My youngest granddaughter leaned over to tell me something—her first real 'secret'—and the sound of the dishwasher and the heater kicking on just... swallowed her voice.
 I saw her lips move, I saw her eyes sparkle, but I heard nothing but hum.
 I felt like a ghost in my own dining room.
+If you've ever felt that silence, you might relate to my earlier thoughts on Why Are Phone Calls So Exhausting When You Have Hearing Loss?—it's a fatigue that hits your soul, not just your ears.

 Why I Looked Beyond the Hearing Aid

 Don't get me wrong—my hearing aids are miracles of engineering.
 But they are tools, not new ears.
 It’s like putting a high-end stereo in a car with a vibrating frame; the speakers are great, but the ride is still shaky.
 I started wondering if I could do something for the 'frame'—the internal health of my ears and how my brain processes all that noise.
+I wanted to support the auditory system from the inside out, rather than just cranking up the volume from the outside.

 - Tuesday Dinner: Hard.
 Background noise won.